 - serve as an introduction or reinforcement of a curriculum unit

-- provide information on a relevant topic or skill identified for a particular grade (e.g. writing, anti-bullying)
+- provide information on a relevant topic (e.g. writing or anti-bullying)

 Identify specific programs & dates

-Once potential programs have been selected suggestions for potential dates should be made.
-To avoid conflict with holidays, teacher workdays, exams, elections, standardized tests, field trips, etc. Cultural Arts Representatives should consult with administration and refer to the school's master calendar before discuss options with the artist.
+Once potential programs have been selected potential dates should be considered.
+To avoid conflict with holidays, teacher workdays, exams, field trips, etc. Cultural Arts Representatives should refer to the school’s master calendar before discussing options with the artist.

 After the school confirms intent, Cultural Arts Representatives will work together with the artists to set program needs, dates, and fees.